UribeAlejandro/SkyProphet/docs/challenge.md

 ### Experiments

-All the experiments were tracked using `MLFlow`, the tracking server runs in a `GCP VM`, that stores the artifacts (model, confusion matrix, etc) in a `GCP bucket` and the `registry` (metrics, parameters, registered models, etc) in a `PostgreSQL` database that is hosted in `GCP SQL`.
+All the experiments were tracked using `MLFlow`, the tracking server runs in a `GCP VM`, that stores the artifacts (model, confusion matrix, etc) in a `GCP bucket` and the `registry` (metrics, parameters, registered models, etc) in a `PostgreSQL` database that is hosted in `Cloud SQL`.
 A diagram of the architecture is shown below:

 ![Experiments](img/SkyProphet-Experiments.drawio.svg)